 However, that option is more expensive, and it is going to cost you 3-5 times more if you get it at a clinic in the UK.

-Due to the popularity of medical tourism in Turkey, clinics offer the appliance, checkups, hotels, and transfers in one.
+Due to the popularity of medical tourism in Turkey, clinics offer this dental appliance, checkups, hotels, and transfers in one.

 Night guards are also quite affordable in Turkey because of the country’s economy.